 Composting – an open process.
 Unlike soil, compost – whether active or finished – is remarkably rich in carbon-containing organic matter and exhibits enhanced biological activity lasting for years.
-Compost undergoes biochemical changes in a day that soils may only exhibit over an entire season.
-From an environmental perspective, compost is remarkably unstable and non-steady state.
+Compost may undergo biochemical changes in a single day that soils may only exhibit over an entire season.
+From an environmental perspective, compost is remarkably unstable.
 But this property can be exploited to many advantages in farming and for remediation.
-Woods End is the laboratory to consult regarding compost activity and stability.
-The lab has over years developed a variety of advanced methods to characterize “decay half-life”, carbon-mineralization characterization and nitrogen stability.
+For example, the instability of organic-nitrogen in compost confers a very high nitrogen release potential, useful for crops.
+At the same time, it is imperative that nitrogen cycling during composting be managed as efficiently as possible.
+Woods End is the laboratory to consult regarding compost activity, stability and end-use quality.
+The lab has over decades developed a variety of advanced methods to characterize “decay half-life”, carbon-mineralization and nitrogen stability.

-Experience and Research: Woods End Lab has operated an active compost analytic section alongside its soil testing since the 1980’s, and may be America’s first dedicated compost analysis lab.
+Experience and Research: Woods End Laboratory has operated an active compost analytic section alongside its soil testing since the 1980’s, and may be America’s first dedicated compost analysis lab.
 Over the years we have mapped-out many of the forces and factors that influence final compost quality.
-From this we have arrived at a set of high-level tests which focus on the most pertinent traits in view of agricultural and horticultural end-use.
+From this we have arrived at a set of integrative tests appropriate to environmental, agricultural and horticultural end-uses.

-Carbon Quality Parameters: Beginning in 2018, Woods End lab will focus exclusively on traits of compost that cannot be easily analysed at other labs.
+Carbon Quality Parameters: Woods End labs offers a for traits of compost that cannot be easily analysed at other labs.

 - Extent of degradation: Concentration of Ash vs carbon-residues, hourly, daily and monthly C-respiration rates

-- Stability of Nitrogen, N-volatization and CO2:NH3 ratio for maturity
+- Stability of Nitrogen: N-volatility and CO2:NH3:NO3 ratio for maturity

-- Decay rate kinetics of man-made ingredients (textiles, bioplastic, agri-chemicals) present in or added to composts
+- Decay rate kinetics: fate of man-made ingredients (textiles, bioplastics, agri-chemicals) present in or added to composts

-Carbon and the Environment: Woods End Labs employs principles of holistic science management against a GLP lab background to evaluate and solve tricky issues regarding interactions with the environment.
-These range from oxygen consumption to carbon-mineralization/sequestration and ammonia stabilization.
+Carbon and the Environment: Woods End Labs employs principles of holistic science management in a GLP lab background to evaluate and solve thorny issues of interactions of materials with the environment.
+These range from oxygen consumption to carbon-mineralization and “sequestration” as well as ammonia stabilization.

-Open Source to Innovation: The combination of an “open-source” framework for research-grade testing and broad experience in the characterization of carbon soil-amendments means that Woods End lab is able to skillfully pin-point the needed analysis framework.
-The result is that clients of Woods End move rapidly forward in appropriately characterizing their process and product potential.
+Open Source to Innovation: The combination of an “open-source” framework for research-level testing and broad experience in the characterization of soil-amendments means that Woods End lab is able to skillfully identify needed analysis and fulfill it in a cost-effective manner.
+Our clients move rapidly forward in appropriately characterizing their process and product potential.